-As a loving pet owner, you already make sure that your pet gets routine medical treatment from Team.
+As a loving pet owner, you already make sure that your pet gets routine medical treatment.
 But every now and then, you and your pet may need access to an emergency vet.

 Even healthy animals sometimes need special assistance that falls outside the normal treatments that veterinarians give.
 In those cases, it’s essential to have the name and contact information of an emergency veterinarian in St. Louis.